Licensed Professional Counselor

 Practicing Since: 2015

 I bring experience from ecopsychology research, trainings, and passion for integrating nature into daily life.
-Since the beginning of my career, have been supported by ecotherapy mentors and supervisors who have encouraged me to explore the ways nature can be brought into the therapy room.
+Since the beginning of my career, have been supported by ecotherapy mentors who have encouraged me to explore the ways nature can be brought into the therapy room.
 This has evolved into creating ecotherapy collections and activities unique in my therapeutic practice.
+Stay tuned as I am creating an Urban Ecotherapy Garden location.

 I value mindfulness as a part of daily life, and I have participated in many retreats and mindful practices.
 It was a perfect match when my clinical internship taught me the process of leading mindfulness for others, and integrating mindfulness as one of the primary DBT skills.
 Applying formal and informal mindfulness into daily life helps connect one with community, self, and feeling alive.

 I have been trained and supervised by programs specializing in Dialectical Behavior Therapy (DBT).
-Within sessions, we discuss mindfulness and skill building to identify and understand emotions and difficult interactions.
+Within sessions, we discuss mindfulness and skill building to identify and understand emotions, tolerate stress and difficult social interactions.
 It is my belief that by actively applying DBT strategies, individuals become empowered, and thus more able to create an atmosphere promoting the achievement of personal goals.

-My structure of therapy follows Judith Herman’s theory of care for Complex Trauma's such as war and recurrent abuse.
-Her theory addresses steps to process trauma which specifically bring into awareness factors of time, relationship, and safety.
-I understand how traumatic events can surface into someone’s daily life as symptoms of nightmares, self-harm, depression, and/or anxiety.
+My structure of therapy follows Judith Herman’s theory of care for Complex Trauma integrated with concepts of behaviorism, such as consciously building skills to be able to successfully influence PTSD symptoms and have the skills to process trauma.
+I understand how traumatic events can surface into someone’s daily life as symptoms of nightmares, flashbacks, emotional dysregulation, suicidal thoughts, self-invalidation, self-harm, depression, and/or anxiety.

 Depression is a common experience of many individuals in our culture due to trauma, expectations, and the value of individualism.
 Approaching depression with ecotherapy creates opportunities for reconnecting with the authentic self, the earth, and your community.
 I also recognize the struggle in depression by emphasizing safety planning for suicidal ideation and strengthening protective factors.